Pac-Attack: Development and release

-Pac-Attack was released for both the Super Nintendo Entertainment System and Sega Genesis in North America and Europe on October 10, 1993.
-Developed by Namco Hometek, the North American console division of Namco America, it is an adaptation of the 1992 arcade game Cosmo Gang the Puzzle, released for arcades worldwide and the Super Famicom in Japan.
+Pac-Attack was released for the Super Nintendo Entertainment System in North America in October 1993.
+It is an adaptation of Namco's 1992 arcade game Cosmo Gang the Puzzle, released for arcades worldwide and the Super Famicom in Japan.
 The soundtrack was composed by Hiromi Shibano, while the cover art was designed by Greg Martin.
 To help promote the game's release, Namco hosted a contest in GameFan magazine where players could submit their scores to win prizes, the grand prize being a $500 gift certificate.
 Some European and Japanese releases were titled Pac-Panic.

-Versions of Pac-Attack were released for the Game Boy and Game Gear in 1994, followed by a European-exclusive Philips CD-i conversion in 1995.
+Versions of Pac-Attack were released for the Sega Genesis, Game Boy, and Game Gear in 1994, followed by a European-exclusive Philips CD-i conversion in 1995.
 The CD-i conversion features completely remade artwork.
 In 1998, the Genesis version was released for the PlayStation as part of the Japan-only compilation Namco Anthology 2, alongside a remake featuring fully redone graphics and music.
 A Game Boy Color conversion was bundled with the original Pac-Man in 1999, titled Pac-Man: Special Color Edition.
 The Genesis version is also included as an unlockable in the 2001 PlayStation 2, Xbox and GameCube compilation Namco Museum, alongside the arcade game Pac-Mania, and in the Game Boy Advance game Pac-Man Collection the same year.
 The Namco Anthology 2 remake is an unlockable extra in Pac-Man World 2.
 An iOS “demake” of the game, featuring graphics from the original Pac-Man arcade game, was released in 2010, later delisted from the App Store in 2015.
 The Genesis version is also included in the Xbox 360, PlayStation 3 and PC collection Pac-Man Museum, released in 2014.

-The SNES version of the game was included in the 2022 PC, PlayStation 4, Xbox One and Nintendo Switch collection Pac-Man Museum + as an unlockable title.
+The SNES version of the game was included in the 2022 PC, PlayStation 4, Xbox One and Nintendo Switch video game compilation Pac-Man Museum+ as an unlockable title.
 Despite being an emulated version of the original game, the game was modified to replace the Ms. Pac-Man and Baby Pac-Man characters (who appear as cameos on the game's high score table), in favor of the Pac-Mom and Pac-Sis characters, created for the collection.
-While it hasn't been officially stated why the changes were made, it is assumed to be tied to Ms. Pac-Man's ongoing AtGames dispute.
+While it has been no officially confirmation on why the changes were made, it is assumed to be tied to Ms. Pac-Man's ongoing AtGames dispute.